 You should not put your prosthetic teeth in immediately after surgery.
 You will have some instructions prior to surgery, but Dr. Michael Chan, Dr. Kirsten Rittenbach, or Dr. Brian Yang will inform you when you can begin wearing your partial dentures, full dentures, or flippers.

 Sinus instructions are given to all patients who have a sinus opening during surgery or had a sinus lift procedure.
 These instructions are aimed at promoting rapid healing of the opening, avoiding sinus infection and decreasing the possibility for the need of future surgery to close the sinus opening.

 - Because of the close relationship of the upper teeth to the sinus, occasionally when a tooth is extracted there will be a communication between the mouth and the sinus.
-This was the situation in your case, and we would like you to follow the instructions below.
+If this was the situation in your case, then SF Oral Surgery would like you to follow the instructions below.

 - Do not blow your nose for two weeks